 A significant majority of our customers are in the public sector.
 The procurement process for government agencies can be more challenging than contracting in the private sector and can impose additional costs and complicate sales efforts.
 Further, changes in the political landscape or required procurement procedures that affect our target customers could be introduced prior to the completion of our sales cycle, making it more difficult or costly to finalize a contract with a new customer or expand or renew an existing customer relationship.
 For example, customers may require a competitive bidding process with extended response deadlines, review or appeal periods, or customer attention may be diverted to other government matters, postponing the consideration of the purchase of our solutions.
 Such delays could harm our ability to provide our solutions efficiently and to grow or maintain our customer base.
-In addition, the majority of our government contracts include the right for government agencies to delay, curtail, renegotiate or terminate contracts and subcontracts at their convenience any time prior to their completion.
+In addition, the majority of our government contracts at their convenience any time prior to their completion.
 Any decision by a government customer to exercise any of these rights in our contracts may result in a decline in our profits and revenue.